thisiskushal31/Datastructures-and-Algorithms/DataStructures/03-Stack.md

 - A Stack is an abstract data type with a pre-defined capacity, which means that it can store the elements of a limited size.
 - It is a data structure that follows some order to insert and delete the elements, and that order can be LIFO or FILO.

+**You can Implement Stack using Array and Linked_List:** For [Linked_List](https://www.javatpoint.com/ds-linked-list-implementation-of-stack) and [Array](https://www.javatpoint.com/ds-array-implementation-of-stack) view respective blog.
 ### Working of Stack

 Stack works on the LIFO pattern.
 In programming terms, putting an item on top of the stack is called push and removing an item is called pop.